riscv-steel/riscv-steel/README.md

 - Support for real-time operating systems like FreeRTOS
 - `libsteel` library, which makes it simple to use the UART, GPIO, SPI and timer modules

-RISC-V Steel is designed to make it easier to develop embedded applications on FPGA boards and can be easily ported to any FPGA.

 ## Getting Started

-To demonstrate how to get RISC-V Steel working on your FPGA, this guide will show you how to:
+To demonstrate how to get RISC-V Steel working on your FPGA this guide will show you how to:

-- start a new software project for RISC-V Steel and compile a Hello World program
+- compile a Hello World program for RISC-V Steel
 - implement RISC-V Steel on your FPGA board and run the program you compiled on it

-The Hello World program is a simple application that sends a *"Hello World!"* message over the UART device of your FPGA board.
+The Hello World program is a simple application that makes RISC-V Steel send a *"Hello World!"* message over the UART module.
+You can receive this message on your computer by connecting it to your board's UART and then view the message in a serial terminal emulator like PySerial.

 After you finish this guide you will have a basic working environment that you can use to create larger projects.